Music Major FAQ

 The schedule of classes lists the Major Instrumental Ensemble as T-F 8:30-9:50am, T-F 3:30-5:50pm.

 The Contemporary Ensemble rehearses every week in the morning.
 The Orchestra and Wind Ensemble alternate rehearsal periods in the afternoon.
-A detailed Rehearsal/Concert Calendar is available on the Inside Music website.
+A detailed Rehearsal/Concert Calendar is available here.